-I am seeing a trend that I thought I should write about.
 Over the last few weeks, we’ve received calls from people who are trying to represent themselves in personal injury cases.
-They call for advice and, sadly, most have learned from us that they should have found a good personal injury lawyer instead, as they have already done things that will limit the amount of money they can get from their case.
+They call for advice and, sadly, most have learned from us that they should have found a personal injury attorney in Denver instead, as they have already done things that will limit the amount of money they can get from their case.
 Of course, that means their ability to receive proper medical attention or to recover personal property is limited.

 It’s awful to tell people that their own attempts to advocate for themselves have ended up harming their case permanently.